Sirawit7205/stm32-notebook/README.md

  - QFNs 0.5mm pitch (QFN12 to QFN72)
  - More cute ponies

+ ## Features - Latch

+ This board features a pair of 20-pin Slide-Lock FFP Connectors, one on each side.
+These connectors are there so you can add a 20-pin Same-Side FFC Cable to act as a notebook closing strap.

  ## Licenses

  Hardware is licensed under `SPDX-License-Identifier: Apache-2.0 WITH SHL-2.1`